 Unlike other types of equity, such as preferred stock or retained earnings, a clean cap table should not have dead equity.
 Dead equity occurs when a large portion of company stock is awarded to a founder or other owners who are no longer active with the business.
 This can lead to a reduction of active partner shares and discourage future investors who are not satisfied with below-average market capitalization.

 Considering the incentive of company stock and the confidential information shared with stakeholders on your cap table, shares from former partners should either be bought back or redistributed as soon as possible.

 Lastly, investing in an equity management solution is a sure-fire method to avoid a messy cap table, while saving time and money.

 In the early days of capitalization tracking, a new company would use spreadsheet software such as Excel.
 While offering a more hands-on approach, this antiquated method is a time-consuming responsibility that leaves room for error and can quickly get out of hand after a financing or funding round.
 However, specialized cap table solutions open the doors to automatic updates, 24/7 accessibility, and compliance assurance.
 When reviewing these options, you’ll want to make sure the service matches the needs of your unique business model.

 Keep Your Cap Table Clean with Astrella

 With Astrella, you’ll never need to worry about spending hours keeping your cap table updated.
 Our cap table management solution does the hard work for you using artificial intelligence to make setup and active updating a breeze.
-Powered by blockchain technology, our clients are given the power to solely focus on growing their business, knowing that their information remains secure, accurate and accessible to all necessary stakeholders.
+Powered by immutable audit trails, our clients are given the power to solely focus on growing their business, knowing that their information remains secure, accurate and accessible to all necessary stakeholders.